Hauptinhalt

 Research Interests

-- Dynamics of social-ecological systems
+• Dynamics of social-ecological systems

-- Environmental governance & water management
+• Environmental governance & water management

 Methods

-- Social Network Analysis
+• Social Network Analysis

-- comparative case study analysis
+• comparative case study analysis

-- interviews & surveys
+• interviews & surveys

-- participatory modelling
+• participatory modelling

 Profile

 I received my PhD from the University of Bern where I was a research assistant at the Chair of Policy Analysis and Environmental Governance.
-There, I worked in an interdisciplinary research project (CrossWater) together with researchers from the Swiss Federal Institute of Aquatic Science and Technology (Eawag) and the Luxembourg Institute of Socio-Economic Research (LISER).
+During this time, I worked in an interdisciplinary research project (CrossWater) together with researchers from the Swiss Federal Institute of Aquatic Science and Technology (Eawag) and the Luxembourg Institute of Socio-Economic Research (LISER).
 The project focused on the regulation and the extent of micro-pollutants in the river Rhine, combining concepts from policy analysis with mass flow analysis and perspectives from economic geography.

 In my PhD research, I investigated cooperation among actors involved in the cause and the regulation of the common-pool resource (CPR) problem of micro-pollutants in the surface water of the river Rhine.
 I analyzed the cooperation networks of stakeholders in three sub-catchments of the Rhine: the Ruhr basin, the Moselle basin on Luxembourgian and German territory, and the Rhine catchment around the city of Basel.
 I found that at an early stage of CPR management, actors' perception of the CPR problem plays a crucial role for cooperation to start.
 At a later stage, once the CPR problem is known and measures to tackle it are under way, it's the institutional setting, more precisely actors' participation in forums, that consolidates cooperation between actors.
 Moreover, the intensity of information exchange and the density of cooperation among actors showed to be quite similar across the cases and across the different stages of CPR management.

-I signed the statement concerning the protests for more climate protection.
 For the activities of Scientists4Future in Osnabrück, see our web page and our ongoing lecture series.